Camissonia benitensis: Range and habitat

 Based upon the original discovery of C. benitensis on a serpentine alluvial stream terrace adjacent to Clear Creek, it was long believed that its only habitat type consisted of serpentine alluvial terraces adjacent to perennial streams and rivers, a very rare type of habitat.
 Until 2010 few populations of the species had been found in any other habitat.
 In 2010 numerous additional populations were discovered on other land forms including ancient serpentine alluvium deposits (upland hills), serpentine landslides originating from tectonic masses (upland), and serpentine soils on the periphery of large tectonic serpentine (ultramafic) masses (upland)(USFWS 2020).
 These recently discovered habitat types are collectively called the "geologic transition zone."
-This habitat type is now know to constitute the majority of the habitat area and contains most of the known populations of the species (USFWS 2020).
+This habitat type is now known to constitute the majority of the habitat area and contains most of the known populations of the species (USFWS 2020).
 Populations found near Priest Valley in 2010 extended the previously known range 15 kilometers to the southeast (USFWS 2020).

 Common features of the stream terrace are friable serpentine soils that are stable due to very low gradient or no slope and high percentage of coarser substrate particles including sand, gravel, and cobbles.
 The plant communities in the area include chaparral and woodland with gaps in between where there are microclimates.
 C. benitensis occurs in these gaps.
 Typical woody vegetation in the area includes Quercus douglasii (blue oak), Juniperus californica (California juniper), Quercus berberidifolia (scrub oak), Quercus durata (leather oak), Arctostaphylos glauca (bigberry manzanita) and Ceanothus cuneatus (buckbrush).
 Gaps between the woody vegetation have sparse herbaceous plant cover.
 C. benitensis is generally a poor competitor with other plant species, both native and exotic.
 Dense woody vegetation (closed shrub gaps) appears to be detrimental to C. benitensis due to shading effects.
 Some areas of geologic transition zone habitat have been partially invaded by invasive annual grasses such as Bromus madritensis.
 These infestations are usually sparse due to the extreme physical and chemical characteristics of the serpentine soils and the low level of tolerance of Bromus madritensis to those soil characteristics.
 Wildfire generally has a positive effect on C. benitensis by removing native and invasive vegetation.
 Prescribed fire is utilized by the Bureau of Land Management to control Centaurea solstitialis which once threatened to invade stream terrace habitat occupied by San Benito evening primrose near the confluence of Clear Creek and San Benito River.
 Some areas of geologic transition zone habitat on private land are grazed by cattle which like wildfire, is beneficial to C. benitensis by removing competing vegetation, particularly invasive annual grasses.

 The current known range for Camissonia benitensis is as follows: